-In the Netherlands, a survey in 2009 found high levels of intermarriage, a growing percentage of elderly, and an increase in the number of Israelis (van Solinge and de Vries 2001, Kooyman and Almagor 1996, van Solinge and van Praag 2010, Tanenbaum and Kooyman 2014).
+Among European Union countries, a survey in the Netherlands in 2009 found high levels of intermarriage, a growing percentage of elderly, and an increase in the number of Israelis (van Solinge and de Vries 2001, Kooyman and Almagor 1996, van Solinge and van Praag 2010, Tanenbaum and Kooyman 2014).
 Out of an enlarged Jewish population of 52,000, 25% had a Jewish mother and 30% had a Jewish father.
-Accounting for aging and assuming incoming migration tended to balance emigration, our Jewish population estimate was 29,800 for 2018, the fifteenth largest Jewish community in the world.

-In Belgium, quite stable numbers reflected the presence of a traditional Orthodox community in Antwerp and the growth of a large European administrative center in Brussels that has attracted Jews from other countries (Cohn 2003, Ben Rafael 2013).
+Accounting for aging and assuming incoming migration tended to balance emigration, our Jewish population estimate was 29,800 for 2020.
+In Belgium, quite stable numbers reflected the presence of a traditional Orthodox community in Antwerp and the growth of a large European administrative center in Brussels that attracted Jews from other countries (Cohn 2003, Ben Rafael 2013).
 Some emigration reflected growing concerns about Islamization, terrorism, and antisemitism.
-The Jewish population was estimated at 29,100 in 2019, the world's sixteenth largest Jewish community.

-In Italy, total Jewish community membership-which historically comprised the overwhelming majority of the country's Jewish population-decreased from 26,706 in 1995 to 23,361 in 2018 (Unione delle Comunità Ebraiche Italiane 2002, 2010, 2018; Lattes 2005, Campelli 2013, Campelli 2016).
-Our 2019 estimate of 27,400-the world's seventeenth largest Jewish community-considers some increase of conversions to Judaism and recent emigration.
+The Jewish population was estimated at 29,000 in 2020.
+In total Jewish community membership-which historically comprised the overwhelming majority of the country's Jewish population-decreased from 26,706 in 1995 to 23,361 in 2018 (Unione delle Comunità Ebraiche Italiane 2002, 2010, 2018, Lattes 2005, Campelli 2013, Campelli 2016).
+Our 2020 estimate of 27,300 considers some increase of conversions to Judaism and recent emigration.